Isadorables

-The Isadorables were a group of six young girls, Anna Denzler, Maria-Theresa Kruger, Irma Erich-Grimme, Elizabeth Milker, Margot Jehl, and Erica Lohmann, who danced under the instruction of Isadora Duncan.
-Their nickname was given to them by the French poet Fernand Divoire in 1909.
-They were all later given the Duncan last name when Isadora adopted them.
+The Isadorables, also known as the Isadora Duncan Dancers, were a group of six young girls, Anna Denzler, Maria-Theresa Kruger, Irma Erich-Grimme, Elizabeth Milker, Margot Jehl, and Erica Lohmann, who danced under the instruction of Isadora Duncan.
+Their "Isadorables" nickname was given to them by the French poet Fernand Divoire in 1909.
+They later used the Duncan last name to identify with Duncan dance.
+Irma falsely claimed, "This was done legally through the New York courts," even though no adoption ever took place.

 The girls, mostly German, danced in modern style (they were known as "Barefoot" and "Aesthetic Dancers") between 1905 and 1920.
 They emerged from Duncan's established schools, then had careers with Duncan herself.
-Later, they separated from their mentor to dance as their own group before they disbanded.
+Later, they separated from their mentor to dance as their own group before they disbanded in 1921.

 First school

-Originally, the group was made up of individual dancers taken in by Duncan, and they were taught first at the Isadora Duncan School of Dance located in Grunewald, Germany which was a place for young children wanting to learn to dance.
+Originally, the group was made up of individual children taken in by Duncan, and they were taught first at the Isadora Duncan School of Dance located in Grunewald, Germany.
 Duncan believed that her teaching and education should start at the child level.
 "Let us first teach little children to breathe, to vibrate, to feel, and to become one with the general harmony and movement.
 Let us first produce a beautiful human being."

 She took in young children, most of whom, reflecting Duncan's personal history, came from disadvantaged backgrounds, where mothers were the primary breadwinners, and the fathers were either ill or absent.
 Thus students were chosen based on financial need rather than their natural dance talent.
 The school provided rooms for the students, so the students could be with Duncan at all times.
 The School existed three years, but never housed more than 20 students.
 The school had a rigorous schedule, with dance being only one of the subjects taught, and then only twice a week.
 The other subjects were history, literature, mathematics, natural science, drawing, singing, languages, and music.

 "Isadora was away on tour most of the time, dancing to support her dependents" so dance was taught by her sister, Elizabeth Duncan, who seemed to be the very opposite in nature to Isadora's free spirited and light personality; she was very organized and strict.
 So at sporadic returns of Isadora the children rejoiced.
-Later Isadora admitted that she did not know how to identify dance talent or was even concerned with dance talent in the first school because she erroneously thought dance talent could be taught.
+Later Isadora admitted in regards to her first school that she did not know how to identify dance talent nor was she even concerned with dance talent because the purpose of the first school was not to create stage dancers.